FluffyMaguro/AoE4_Overlay/README.md

 * Set up the hotkey for showing/hiding overlay.
   * Overlay will be automatically shown when a new game starts (or app starts).

+→ [Video tutorial](https://youtu.be/R5t9P4-tMxg) for app setup and using buildorders.

-*To update the app delete the app folder and extract the new archive elsewhere.*
+→ *Note: To update the app delete the app folder and extract the new archive elsewhere.*

 # Build orders
   * Two build orders types are available: